Remote work is gaining popularity

 Slowly but surely, the paradigms of work have been shifting closer and closer towards a new way of working.
 People will experience multiple careers during their lifetime, and never stop learning all the while.
 Work’s become more agile and project-based, as hierarchical structures in companies flatten out.
 No longer is information a resource held only by a few senior employees: a greater emphasis on connectivity is leading the way to the mass-sharing of knowledge.
 We can expect the future of work to value the voice of the employee equally to the CEO’s, and feature a whole new set of skills.

-As companies worldwide are requiring employees to work from home in response to slow the spread of COVID-19, videoconferencing and remote work are fast becoming commonplace around the globe: but the question on people’s minds is whether we’ve already arrived at the future of work.
+As companies worldwide are requiring employees to work from home in response to slow the spread of COVID-19, videoconferencing and remote work is fast becoming commonplace around the globe: but the question on people’s minds is whether we’ve already arrived at the future of work.
 Is this acceleration of our digital transformation going to have a lasting effect, once people have the option to return to ‘business as usual’?
 Let’s look at what that entails.
 If you take the facts and figures that surround remote working prior to 2020 and apply that to the (majority remote) workforce now, it’s clear to see that working may never be the same again.

 The most immediate change we’ve seen is the explosion in a variety of technological resources.
-Slack, Zoom, Teams, Hangout, and various AI… for years businesses have been equipped with all these ‘unnecessary but helpful’ tools, which have now become essential overnight.
+Slack, Zoom, Teams, Hangouts, and various AI… for years businesses have been equipped with all these ‘unnecessary but helpful’ tools, which have now become essential overnight.
 Back in 2017, before remote working was a necessity, one study found that 62% of remote workers wanted their employers to provide better tech to help them connect with colleagues.
 One of the greatest challenges of remote working is keeping all the members of a team in direct contact, and so installing technology which enables that is now the highest priority.
 And once we’re all fully connected, chances are many people won’t see the need to go back to the office at all!
 In fact, in 2018 Buffer found that an astounding 99% of those who work remotely would prefer to stay remote, at least part-time, for the rest of their careers.
 We may now see this with a majority of the entire workforce.

 If most people would prefer to stay working remotely, a positive knock-on effect would be an increase in work-life harmony and flexibility.
 Work-life balance was the number one reason remote workers gave for working from home last year, and in 2018 nearly four-in-five people said that working from home has been good for their overall health and wellbeing.
 As people get used to balancing their new work-life with home life, they may well realize that they feel happier.
 The switch to remote working for many more will cause us all to reassess and refine all the current remote-working processes, so soon may well see a more content and engaged workforce!